shubhamchandak94/nanopore_dna_storage_data/raw_data/README.md

 (this is only for analysis purposes and is not used for decoding) and contains a dataset `raw_signal` storing the raw signal.

+For the `20210304_MIN_0964` run, we use 10000 raw signals per experiment per barcode.
+But for the older `20200814_MIN_0880` pool, the number varies from 10000 to 20000 depending on the experiment (but 10000 reads is sufficient for the analysis even in this case).

 The hdf5 files are compressed with bzip2 and should be decompressed before use.